 There is a better way to prevent this:

 F for Healthy Foods.
 Yes, you can have the sweets and go a little overboard but keep it reasonable and eat plenty of healthy foods as your foundation.

 L for Lighten up your schedule and set boundaries.
 Go to bed at a reasonable hour, ideally by 10 PM, and certainly before 11.
 Remember, you can accomplish a lot more by getting up early than staying up late.

 U for Unwind.
 Of course, you have a lot more to do but set priorities.
 Take a day and relax at the beach, make sure you are sticking to your exercise program, go for a walk outside and get some fresh air and sunshine.
 Maybe you can actually have some quality time and fun with the kids or your significant other.
 Holidays do not have to mean “Hell-idays”.

 For extra help in keeping your immune system healthy, the following supplements have helped many of my patients over the years:

 - Immune Support formula is an herbal remedy that has saved me many times at the first sign of a cold or feeling sick.
 From my experience, it often prevents anything from taking hold and if you do get sick, I’ve seen many times where it shortens the duration of symptoms dramatically.

-- Vitamin D3 offers incredible immune support with studies to back its cold and flu prevention powers.
+- Vitamin D offers immune support with studies to back its cold and flu prevention powers.
 I generally recommend 2000 iu/day for kids and 5000 iu/day for adults.
-Of course your specific requirements depend on on your blood levels, which we can also check if needed.
+Of course, your specific requirements depend on your blood levels, which we can also check if needed.

-- ProbioSupreme DF is a powerful probiotic.
+- ProbioSupreme 100 is a powerful probiotic.
 This is for both digestive health and immune support, since over 70% of the immune system is located in your gut.